Elizabeth Iorns

 Elizabeth Jane Iorns (born 31 December 1980) is a New Zealand scientist, entrepreneur and researcher, and the founder and CEO of Science Exchange, a Silicon Valley startup which operates a platform to allow scientists to outsource their research to scientific institutions such as university facilities or commercial contract research organizations.
 Science Exchange has received considerable media attention since it first launched in August 2011, particularly following its participation in the Y Combinator incubator program in Summer 2011 and its role in launching the Reproducibility Initiative in Summer 2012.
 Iorns has been profiled in many leading publications including Nature, FastCompany, the San Francisco Business Times and Xconomy.
 Iorns lives in Palo Alto, California, where Science Exchange is now headquartered.

 Education and early life

-Iorns was born in Melbourne, Australia, but was primarily raised in Hawkes Bay, New Zealand.
+Iorns was born in Melbourne, Australia, and was primarily raised in Hawkes Bay, New Zealand.
 She holds a first-class honors degree in Biomedical Science from the University of Auckland and a Ph.D. in Cancer Biology from The Institute of Cancer Research, a constituent college of the University of London.
 She was supervised by Alan Ashworth and her thesis was titled High throughput functional analysis for the identification of breast cancer targets.